NeuroTechX/moabb/README.md

 ### Requirements we use

-see `pyproject.toml` file for full list of dependencies
+See `pyproject.toml` file for full list of dependencies

 ## Running